george-simon/pandas-challenge/README.md

 ### Most Profitable Items
 * Identify the 5 most profitable items by total purchase value, then list (in a table):

-## Final Oservations
+## Final Analysis
-### Observations
+### Data Insights
-1. HeroesOfPymoli has 14% player base of females; however, females avg. spending  $0.40 more per person than males.
+1. HeroesOfPymoli has 14% player base of females: however, females avg. spending  $0.40 more per person than males.
 This is an opportunity marketing showed look into.
 1. A majority of those purchasing products are 20-24 years of age (45% players) purchasing on average $3.05.
 Those between the ages of 35-39 (9% players) spend almost $0.55 more at $3.60.
-This maybe worth looking into.
+This may be worth looking into.
 1. The most profitable item for purchase is _Oathbreaker, Last Hope of the Breaking Storm_ which is the most bought item offered.
 This is an opportunity that HeroesOfPymoli should market on more.